 #3 Don’t jump right into the first offer

 This is especially true if the first offer doesn’t seem high enough.
 We already mentioned at the beginning that salaries are raised based on the previous rate.
 With that, an employee can carefully ask what the company’s ceiling salary rate is and then go from there.

 #4 Don’t only negotiate salary

 Though salary is the greatest motivation in doing one’s job, it is not the only thing that can compensate for hard work.
-For example, a new hire can ask for a more flexible working environment or schedule or for a professional organization membership.
-The outcomes of the non-salary benefits cannot be underestimated.
+For example, a new hire can ask for a more flexible working environment or schedule, or for a professional organization membership.
+The outcomes of negotiating non-salary benefits cannot be underestimated.

-It is every new hire’s right to a salary negotiation and employers are very well aware of it.
+It is every new hire’s right to salary negotiation and employers are well aware of it.
 It just needs the right tools to be successful at it.
-So, a salary negotiation shouldn’t be scary but only a challenge for a great compensation and job.
+A salary negotiation shouldn’t be scary – only a challenge for great compensation.

 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following resources will be helpful: